SoteriaSoftwareLLC/openrmfpro-automation/dashboards/dashboard-ato-visuals/README.md

 # ATO Vulnerability Status Dashboard with Notifications List
 This is a dashboard showing all your ATO / system packages (the API user has access to as a Reader):
-* title
-* Checklist CAT 1, 2, 3 open vulnerabilities
+* Total Checklist CAT 1, 2, 3 open vulnerabilities
-* Patch vulnerabilities open by status of critical, high, medium, and low
+* Total Patch vulnerabilities open by status of critical, high, medium, and low
+* Total checklists
+* ATO Listing
+* Notifications across everything, filterable

 You have to make the JSON API data source to point to the /systempackages/ endpoint, point it to and then set up like the below screenshots.
 There is a second one to point to the /notifications/ endpoint as well to show notifications.